zkoss/zkdoc/zk_component_ref/Timepicker.md

 </zk>
 ```

-In addition to specifying the format explicitly, you could specify the
+{% include VersionSince\| 5.0.7 %} In addition to specifying the format
-styling.
-There are two different types of styling: short, and medium
+explicitly, you could specify the styling.
+There are two different types
-(representing the styling of java.text.DateFormat).
-For example, you
+of styling: short, and medium (representing the styling of
+java.text.DateFormat).
+For example, you could specify the styling rather
-could specify the styling rather than the real format as follows.
+than the real format as follows.

 ``` xml
 <timepicker format="short"/>